creoapp/documentation/docs/classes/Camera.md

 Boolean value to indicate if zooming is enabled.

 * **var** **useDeviceOrientation**: **[Bool](../gravity/types.md)**
-Boolean value to indicate if device orientation should be taken into account.
+Boolean value to indicate whether the orientation of the captured images should be taken from the device orientation (if set to true) or the interface orientation (if set to false).

 * **var** **isFlashAvailable**: **[Bool](../gravity/types.md)**
 Checks if flash is available.